agathevld/Maths-Modelling-Predict-the-5000m-Race-Winner-of-the-2024-Paris-Olympic-Games/README.md

 Sports predictions significantly influence areas like betting, sponsorship, and athlete training, with much of the research traditionally focused on team sports.
 This project shifts the focus to an individual sport by attempting to predict the results of the men's 5000m race at the 2024 Paris Olympics using two distinct approaches:

-1. **Sentiment-Based Ranking**: Utilizing Tweets about the athletes posted before the race.
+1. **Sentiment-Based Ranking**: Utilizing Tweets mentioning the athletes name posted before the race.
 2. **AI Models**: Employing race-related features to predict athletes' scores (time and position).

 ## Table of Contents